kxtzownsu/vbootinator/readme.md

 ## Credits:
 - kxtzownsu - writing vbootinator web & C
 - OlyB - This project wouldn't exist without him.
 He wrote all of GBB Flag-inator by himself.
 Major credits to him.
-- HavenOverflow - mental support & allowing me to release under their name
 - Chromium Code Search - not making me have to download the vboot_reference source code to get the structs for everything